 Use this category to indicate expenses not covered in other areas.
 Be sure to provide documentation and include why this is a required part of the activity.

-StAD Faculty Endorsement.doc.
+StAD Faculty Endorsement.
 The proposal will not be considered without a complete Faculty Endorsement Form, it is the student's responsibility to return this form with the application information.

 Note: Faculty may complete just one Faculty Endorsement Form to endorse a group of students who are participating in the same conference or workshop—provided, of course, that all students' names are listed on the Endorsement Form.